travisddavies/mastodon_cloud_data_miner/mapReduce_twitter/README.md

 - view_s2.js for emoji scenario
 - view_s3.js for coffee scenario

-The design documents (JSON file) will be produced by running the above java script by for example \'93node view_s1.js\'94.
+The design documents (JSON file) will be produced by running the above java script by for example 'node view_s1.js'.
 The corresponding design document will be produced:
 - view_s1.json for climate scenario
 - view_emoji.json for emoji scenario
 - view_s3.json for coffee scenario